 Insulated Glazing (IG) Insulated Glazed Unit (IGU)

-Glazing is the installation of glass into windows.
+Glazing is the installation of glass into windows, can be done by window contractor.
 Insulated glazing is the practice of installing more than 1 pane of glass in order to insulate.
 An Insulated Glazed Unit (IGU) is another way to describe double-pane or triple-pane windows.